 The part of the supervision definition that I resonate most with is “the act or function of guidance and care”.
+Private counselling practice can be isolating and counsellor support is vital so that we, in turn, can support our clients well.

 As counsellors, the work we do can be heavy and it’s good to know that we have solid support.
 Counseling supervision in private practice addresses several important roles in addition to the formal supervision definition of ‘protecting the public’.
-The right kind of supervision is a lovely way for experienced counsellors to offer care and guidance to newer counsellors who, in turn, offer that same valuable gift to their clients.
+The right kind of supervision is a lovely way for experienced counsellors to offer care and guidance to other counsellors who, in turn, offer that same valuable gift to their clients.

 Starting a new practice can be lonely and nerve-wracking but with supervision, new counsellors in private practice have a ‘coach’ to help them settle into their own style of counselling and to develop a healthy business/private practice that can support them financially.
 I remember how much I appreciated having a supervisor when I started out, to guide me on my own journey while I walked with my clients on theirs.
-I cherish the time I still spend with my supervisor and mentor Mahmud Nestman at his CURA Institute in Vancouver and Carolyn Kornatz on Vancouver Island.
+I cherish the time I still spend with my supervisors and mentors Mahmud Nestman at his CURA Institute in Vancouver and Carolyn Kornatz on Vancouver Island.

 Counsellor Supervision Philosophy